Home » Opioid Addiction Treatment Program Massachusetts

 In a luxury location in a secluded area, you’ll feel safe and protected as you work towards improving your health and wellbeing.
 Opioid dependence doesn’t have to lead to overdose and loss of quality of life.
 Our team at Paramount Recovery Centers has the tools and resources to help you recover fully one step at a time.
 When you realize a problem exists, allow our team to help you find a way to fix it.

 A partial hospitalization program (PHP) is similar to our intensive outpatient program.
 However, individuals in a PHP are medically monitored during their visits.
-Our partial hospitalization program in MA provides a robust substance use disorder treatment schedule while allowing individuals to return home in the evenings.
-At Paramount Recovery Centers PHP in Southborough, MA, our substance abuse therapists will evaluate your needs for recovery and create an individualized custom treatment plan.
+Our partial hospitalization program provides a robust substance use disorder treatment schedule while allowing individuals to return home in the evenings.
+At Paramount Recovery Centers, our substance abuse therapists will evaluate your needs for recovery and create an individualized custom treatment plan.

-Also known as intensive outpatient treatment, our IOP day treatment program in MA allows guests to attend therapy and process group sessions during the day while giving them the freedom to return home in the evenings.
-The main advantage of our IOP in Massachusetts is that clients can maintain their work, school, or family schedules while taking control of their recovery from substance use disorder.
-Our Paramount Recovery Centers team will work with your family to determine if our intensive outpatient program in Southborough, MA is right for you.
+Also known as intensive outpatient treatment, our IOP day treatment program allows guests to attend therapy and process group sessions during the day while giving them the freedom to return home in the evenings.
+The main advantage of our IOP is that clients can maintain their work, school, or family schedules while taking control of their recovery from substance use disorder.
+Our Paramount Recovery Centers team will work with your family to determine if our intensive outpatient program is right for you.

 12-Step Program